On a connection between total positivity and Bernoulli stopping problems: Optimality of the myopic strategy

-\item \cite{Ribas2019} examined a Bernoulli stopping problem with fixed number of trials, where $f_k=w_kP(k,\infty)$, with \( w_k \) representing the reward for stopping on a success at stage \( k \).
-Proposition 6 in the same paper established that the condition that $f-g$ changes sign at most once is both necessary and sufficient to demonstrate monotonicity of the problem.
-However, monotonicity was interpreted as the stopping set consisting of a single island, which is inconsistent with the broader literature \cite{CRS, FergusonBook, Presman}.
-The problem is indeed monotone, but this primarily results from the fixed number of trials.
-One can also argue that when \( f < g \), \( g \) is increasing and therefore unimodal, given that it is finite.
-Nevertheless, this result does not generalise to the infinite-horizon case, as \( g \) is nonmodal when \( f < g \) for instance. \end{enumerate} \end{rem}
+\item In the finite-$n$ Bernoulli stopping problem of \cite{Ribas2019}, $f_k=w_kP(k,\infty)$ and \( w_k \) is the reward for stopping on a success at stage \( k \in \{ 1, 2, \ldots, n\} \).
+Proposition 6 in that paper shows that $f-g$ changing sign at most once is necessary and sufficient for monotonicity, which is interpreted as the stopping set consisting of a single interval.
+This does not extend to the infinite-horizon case, since \( f < g \) implies that stopping is never optimal. \end{enumerate} \end{rem}